Help Is Here

 If you and your family are struggling with challenges in your daily life, Help Network of Northeast Ohio is here for you.
 We administer or refer to a wide variety of emergency and non-emergency assistance programs that can get you the help you need.

-Unless otherwise indicated, Dial 211 24 hours a day 7 days a week to learn more about any of the following programs:
+Unless otherwise indicated, Dial 211 24 hours a day, 7 days a week to learn more about any of the following programs:

 Suicide and Crisis Intervention/Prevention

 24/7/365, Help Network’s hotline is for individuals contemplating suicide, or concerned friends or family members seeking help for a loved one.
-We are also a call center for the National Suicide Prevention Lifeline for our local region and back up other centers in OHIO.
+We are also a call center for the National Suicide and Crisis Prevention Lifeline (988) for our local region.
 Help Network is also a 24-hour crisis intervention hotline for individuals experiencing any type of crisis.
-Please call the number for your area listed at the bottom of this page.

 211 Information and Referral

 A comprehensive, up-to-date database of community resources available 24 hours a day, offering centralized information and referral for individuals seeking various services in the community- whether via programs offered by Help Network of Northeast Ohio or referral to other agencies.
-Dial 211, or you can also access the database of community resources by visiting the home page of this website.

 Intensive Guardianship Program